If you are looking to improve your content strategy, make it more dynamic as well as attract more loyal clients and subscribers, consider webinars.

 2. Keywords in Google Ads

 Use the Keyword Planner tool to gather the most popular keywords.
-To get the tool, all you need is a few minutes to set up a free account with Google Adwords.
+To get the tool, all you need is a few minutes to set up a free account with Google Ads.
 As a reward for your efforts, you get to find out the detailed statistics of requests on your topic in the search engine.

 The Keyword Planner is located in the “Tools”: